Planning to run in the Chattanooga Heroes Run on July 14? If you aren’t a runner by nature, read up on how to prepare yourself to run.

-The route is a special one — it will begin at 8 a.m. on Amnicola Highway at the Naval Operational Support Center and Marine Corps Reserve Center and follow part of the path emergency medical services took on July 16, 2015 in response to the attack.
+The route is a special one — it will begin at the Naval Operational Support Center and Marine Corps Reserve Center, loop back around through the Riverwalk and finish at the Hubert Fry Center — following part of the path emergency medical services took on July 16, 2015 in response to the attack.

-Following the 5-mile Run/Walk, there will be a 1-mile fun run at the hospital for those in 8th grade or younger.
-After the races, there’ll be an expo at Challenger Field for all to enjoy.
+Following the 5-mile Run/Walk, there will be a 1-mile fun run for those in 8th grade or younger.

 Proceeds from the race will help fund a permanent memorial near the Naval Operational Support Center.